stefgehrig/prop_interact/README.md

 + Michael, G. A. (2007).
 A significance test of interaction in 2xK designs with proportions. *Tutorials in Quantitative Methods for Psychology*, 3(1), 1-7.

-Note that the approach is conceptually related to significance testing of interaction terms in logistic regression via likelihood ratio tests.
+Note that the approach is conceptually related to significance testing of interaction terms in logistic regression.
 It leads to similar inferences without explicitly employing a generalized linear modelling framework.

 <sup>1</sup><sub>The variance estimator based on the score interval roughly has the form of a weighted average of the variance of the observed proportion and the variance at p = 1/2, with a standard normal z-quantile determining the weight put on the latter (Agresti & Coull, 1998).
 The function presented here uses the 0.975-quantile (z = 1.96) for variance estimation, as one would when constructing a two-sided 95% Wilson score interval.
 The choice captures the intuition that we assign a rather low "typicalness" (see Wilson, 1927, p.
 211) to the observed proportion (specifically, a "typicalness" of 5 in 100), allowing the estimate of the true proportion to be considerably shrunk towards p = 1/2, and hence its variance to be shrunk towards the variance of p = 1/2.
 Note that this variance estimator approximates the Wald variance for large N and is equal to it for z = 0 (i.e., assuming complete "typicalness" of the observed values).</sub>